gichukipaul/PesaKit/README.md

 # P e s a K i t
-Pesakit is a lightweight and efficient Swift library for integrating M-Pesa mobile money services into your iOS applications.
+Pesakit is a lightweight and efficient Swift SDK for integrating M-Pesa mobile money services into your iOS applications.
 Built with simplicity and flexibility in mind, Pesakit simplifies payment initiation, transaction tracking, and error handling, allowing you to easily integrate M-Pesa functionality into your apps.
 ## **Technologies Used**
 - *Swift*
 - *CompletionHandlers*